TRUSTED BY 3,200 WOMEN • 15+ YEARS COACHING

 The main benefits include:

-- Reduced Lower Back Pain: Strong glutes support your spine.
-When your glutes are weak, your lower back takes the load.
-Strengthening them can be a game changer for daily comfort.
+• Less strain on your lower back: When your glutes are weak, your lower back takes the load.
+Building them up can be a real game changer for daily comfort, and it pairs well with sorting out related issues like hip pain from squatting.

 Equipment You Need

-- A Sturdy Bench: Ideally one that is about 12 to 16 inches high.
-If standard commercial benches are too tall, you can use risers or a specialized hip thrust platform.
+1. A sturdy bench: Ideally about 12 to 16 inches high.
+If your gym’s benches are too tall, use risers or a dedicated hip thrust platform so your shoulder blades can pivot freely.

-- A Barbell and Plates: Standard Olympic plates work best because they raise the bar high enough off the ground for you to slide your legs under.
+2. A barbell and plates: Standard Olympic plates work best because they raise the bar high enough off the floor for you to slide your legs underneath.

-- Barbell Padding: This is crucial for comfort.
-A squat sponge or a folded yoga mat will protect your hip bones from the heavy metal bar.
+3. Barbell padding: This is non-negotiable for comfort.
+A squat sponge or a folded yoga mat protects your hip bones from the bar so you can focus on the squeeze, not the bruise.

 Step-by-Step Instructions